-What the Color Palette Picker Does
+What a Color Palette Picker Actually Helps You Do

 Keep visual consistency across channels